bids-standard/bids-specification/src/03-modality-agnostic-files.md

 The purpose of this RECOMMENDED file is to describe properties of participants such as age, sex, handedness.
-In case of single-session studies, this file MUST contain the column `participant_id` that MUST consist of `sub-<label>` identifying each row for a participant, followed by a list of optional columns describing participants.
+In case of single-session studies, if this file exists, this file MUST contain the column `participant_id` that MUST consist of `sub-<label>` identifying each row for a participant, followed by a list of optional columns describing participants.
 Each participant MUST be described by one and only one row.